continentalcommunist-droid/continentalcommunist-droid.github.io/index.md

   <div class="cc-newsletter-copy">

     <div class="cc-newsletter-kicker">
-      NEW ARTICLES BY EMAIL
+      THE NEWSLETTER
     </div>

     <h2 id="newsletter-title">
-      Subscribe to Continental Communist
+      New articles, by email.
     </h2>

     <p>
-      Receive new essays and analysis directly in your inbox when they are published.
+      Subscribe to receive new Continental Communist essays and analysis when they are published.
     </p>

     <p class="cc-newsletter-note">
+      Free.
 No spam.
 Unsubscribe at any time.
     </p>

   </div>